 - State damages caps

 - Arbitrary multipliers - Different attorneys use different multipliers in using this method.
-One attorney may double the special damages, while another attorney may quadruple them.
+One attorney might double the special damages, while another attorney would quadruple them.
 Neither answer is necessarily wrong, but the wide variation between these calculations can lead to inconsistent results.

-Although the multiplier method is imperfect, it does provide a starting point in determining the amount of car accident pain and suffering damages to claim.
+The multiplier method is imperfect.
+Still, it gives a starting point when determining the level of damages a victim deserves for their pain and suffering through their car accident claim.

 Questions About Car Accident Pain and Suffering Damages?
 Ask an Attorney